jackokring/hugo-a-gogo/README.md

 the thing to be styled.
 Sometimes inline, sometimes on the line after depending on the DOM element made.

+You must change the google API info in `google-cookie.js` or remove the `<div>` from the `layouts/partials/header.html` file.
+Your domain will not be authenticated with the wrong `data-client_id`.

+The `functions` directory contains scripts for use with CloudFlare.
+No API keys are provided, as they are stored as secrets with the provider.
+These scripts may need adapting to use other providers along with new API keys.

 ## Installation

 It's kept as part of a repo to have the example in context.
 Occasionally files